phn/pytpm/doc/reference_tpm.rst

 .. autofunction:: v6DecZDotf
 .. autofunction:: v6DecZf

+.. rubric:: Divide field values with a scalar

 The following function can be used to divide a component with a scalar.
 These take a ``V6`` instance as the first argument and a scalar as the second argument.
 These return a new ``V6`` instance.